Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 	- Does not check the application-layer data

 2. **Proxy/Application Firewalls**
 	- Firewall is not local to the network
-	*Procedure*
+	- Needs to be configured for every new protocol *Procedure*
 	- Internet device first sends connection request to firewall
 	- Firewall performs security checks on the request.
 If check fails, connection is blocked